-`(j) INJUNCTIONS AND DISCIPLINARY ACTION- (1) Consistent with the range of actions approved by the Commission under subsection (d)(4)(H), the Electric Reliability Organization may impose a penalty, limitation of activities, functions, operations, or other disciplinary action the Electric Reliability Organization finds appropriate against a user of the bulk-power system if the Electric Reliability Organization , after notice and an opportunity for interested parties to be heard, issues a finding in writing that the user of the bulk-power system has violated an organization standard.
-The Electric Reliability Organization shall immediately notify the Commission of any disciplinary action imposed with respect to an act or failure to act of a user of the bulk-power system that affected or threatened to affect bulk-power system facilities located in the United States, and the sanctioned party shall have the right to seek modification or rescission of such disciplinary action by the Commission.
-If the organization finds it necessary to prevent a serious threat to reliability , the organization may seek injunctive relief in a Federal court in the district in which the affected facilities are located.
+`(i) INJUNCTIONS AND DISCIPLINARY ACTION- (1) The Electric Reliability Organization may impose a penalty; limitation of activities, functions, or operations; or other disciplinary action the Electric Reliability Organization finds appropriate against a user of the bulk-power system if the Electric Reliability Organization , after notice and an opportunity for interested parties to be heard, issues a finding in writing that the user of the bulk-power system has violated an organization standard.
+The sanctioned party shall have the right to seek modification or rescission of such disciplinary action by the Commission.
+If the Electric Reliability Organization finds it necessary to prevent a serious threat to reliability , the Electric Reliability Organization may seek injunctive relief in a Federal court in the district in which the affected facilities are located.

-`(2) A disciplinary action taken under paragraph (1) may take effect not earlier than the 30th day after the Electric Reliability Organization files with the Commission its written finding and record of proceedings before the Electric Reliability Organization and the Commission posts its written finding, unless the Commission, on its own motion or upon application by the user of the bulk-power system which is the subject of the action, suspends the action.
+`(2) A disciplinary action that imposes a monetary penalty or limitation of activities, functions, or operations taken under paragraph (1) may take effect not earlier than the 30th day after the Electric Reliability Organization files with the Commission its written finding and record of proceedings, unless the Commission, on its own motion or upon application, suspends the action.
 The action shall remain in effect or remain suspended unless and until the Commission, after notice and opportunity for hearing, affirms, sets aside, modifies, or reinstates the action, but the Commission shall conduct such hearing under procedures established to ensure expedited consideration of the action taken.

 `(3) The Commission, on its own motion or on complaint, may order compliance with an organization standard and may impose a penalty, limitation of activities, functions, or operations, or take such other disciplinary action as the Commission finds appropriate, against a user of the bulk-power system with respect to actions affecting or threatening to affect bulk-power system facilities located in the United States if the Commission finds, after notice and opportunity for a hearing, that the user of the bulk-power system has violated or threatens to violate an organization standard.

-`(4) The Commission may take such action as is necessary against the Electric Reliability Organization or an affiliated regional reliability entity to assure compliance with an organization standard, or any Commission order affecting the Electric Reliability Organization or an affiliated regional reliability entity. `(k) RELIABILITY REPORTS- The Electric Reliability Organization shall conduct periodic assessments of the reliability and adequacy of the interconnected bulk-power system in North America and shall report annually to the Secretary of Energy and the Commission its findings and recommendations for monitoring or improving system reliability and adequacy.
+`(4) The Commission may take such action as is necessary against the Electric Reliability Organization or an affiliated regional reliability entity to assure compliance with an organization standard, or any Commission order affecting the Electric Reliability Organization or an affiliated regional reliability entity, including an order withdrawing the approval of the Electric Reliability Organization or delegation to an affiliated regional reliability entity. `(j) RELIABILITY REPORTS- The Electric Reliability Organization shall conduct periodic assessments of the reliability and adequacy of the interconnected bulk-power system in North America and shall report annually to the Secretary of Energy and the Commission its findings and recommendations for monitoring or improving system reliability and adequacy.